riverbed/Riverbed-Community-Toolkit/AppResponse/Azure-Cloud-Cookbooks/101-appresponse-simple-demo/README.md

 Please have a try and join the [Riverbed Community](https://community.riverbed.com/) to discuss.

-A simple topology with an AppResponse VM appliance and a Windows VM will be created.
+Hit the "Deploy to Azure" button above to deploy a simple topology with an AppResponse VM appliance and a Windows VM.

 ![Topology diagram](images/appresponse-simple-demo.svg)